 Winter officially begins on Dec.
 21, the date of the December solstice, or what we north of the equator refer to as the Winter Solstice.
 For thousands of years, it has been a very significant day.
 Here are some facts about the first day of winter and the shortest day of the year for those of us in the Northern Hemisphere.

 The Winter Solstice occurs on December 21, 2013, at 17:11 Coordinated Universal Time.
 That's 12:11 p.m.
 Eastern time of 11:11 a.m. here in Chicago.

 The date of the solstice moves.
-In 2014, it will be on Dec.
-21 again, but in 2015 it will be on Dec.
-22. You can see the dates through 2020 on this site from the U.S. Naval Observatory.
+In 2015, it will be on Dec.
+22 Universal Time, but that will still be Dec.
+21 in the United States.
+You can see the dates through 2020 on this site from the U.S. Naval Observatory.

 Just how short is the shortest day of the year?

 The United States will receive a measly 9 hours and 32 minutes of daylight on the winter solstice.
 The good news is that the days start to get longer, with a few additional moments of daylight each day until the Summer Solstice in June.

 So you said above that it's the first day of winter, but uh, there's been snow on the ground for a while.
 Isn't it already winter?